aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 Minor failures, such as service process crashes or temporary loss of network access, are handled automatically by Aiven in all plans without any major changes to the service deployment.
-The service automatically resumes normal operation once the crashed process is restarted or when network access is restored.
+The service automatically resumes normal operation once the crashed process is automatically restarted or when network access is restored.

 ### Severe failures

-Severe failures, such as losing a node entirely in case of hardware or severe software problems, require involved recovery measures.
+Severe failures occur, for example, when a node is lost entirely in case of hardware or severe software problems, such as an unrecoverable crash-looping condition.
+Severe failures require radical recovery measures.
 The Aiven monitoring infrastructure automatically detects a failing node both when the node starts reporting issues in the self-diagnostics or when stops communicating.
 The monitoring infrastructure automatically schedules the creation of a replacement node unless there is a standby to which a failover can be performed.

 :::note
-In the event of database failover, the **Service URI** of your service remains the same; only the IP address will change to point to the new primary node.
+In case of database failover, the **Service URI** of your service remains the same; only the IP address changes to point to the new primary node.
 :::

+### RTO and RPO

+- With standby, recovery time objective (RTO) is quick, and recovery point objective (RPO) is close to zero loss.
+- Without standby, RPO loses 5 minutes of data, and RTO is variable as it involves restoring a backup and applying binlogs, which depends on the database size and the write load (up to 6 hours or more in edge cases).

 ## Highly available Business and Premium service plans